denistakeda/articles/001_modularized_frontend.md

     return { ...state, quiz: state.quiz.answerCurrentQuestion(action.n) };
 ```

-Can we implement that?
-Yes, we can!
+Is this possible to implement?
+Yes it is!
 Actually, we can even do it in two ways.

-# Solution 1: Hello OOP.
+## Solution 1: Hello OOP.

+In OOP world it's quite a common practice to use classes as modules.
+So we can encapsulate our logic inside classes for better programmer
+experience

+It's often usefult to thing about software in terms of invariant.
+Invariant is a sentence that is (or should be) always true.
 Our app has several invariants that we want to enforce:

 - Quiz has several questions